fabian819/DSF/README.md

 # DSF
-Course material and solved exercises for DSF course
+Course material and solved exercises for *Data Science Fundamentals* course at University of Bern.